mCRL2org/mCRL2/doc/sphinx/source/user_manual/tutorial/mcrl2-gui/index.rst

 LaTeX (pstricks).
 It is also possible to colour individual states and to change the curvature of transitions.

-Another tool that works on labelled transition systems, is :ref:`ltsconvert
+Another tool that works on labelled transition systems, is :ref:`tool-ltsconvert`.
-<ltsconvert>`.
-This is a very versatile tool to translate various
-representations of labelled transitions systems to each other (e.g. the ``.aut``, ``.svc`` and ``.fsm`` formats).
+This is a very versatile tool to translate various representations of labelled transitions systems to each other (e.g. the ``.aut``, ``.svc`` and ``.fsm`` formats).
 Moreover, it can apply strong, branching and trace equivalence reductions on the transition systems.
 Let's